a-ads/blog/content/blog/how-to-create-a-perfect-linkedin-page-for-your-business.md

 ---
 date: 2023-08-01T07:22:11.715Z
-title: "How To Create A Perfect LinkedIn Page For Your Business "
+title: How To Create A Perfect LinkedIn Page For Your Business
-slug: "How-To-Create-A-Perfect-LinkedIn-Page-For-Your-Business "
+slug: how-to-create-a-perfect-linkedin-page-for-your-business
 tags:
   - news
 category: How to